 If a written cancellation is received 59 – 31 days prior to your arrival date, 50% of the full fee will be refundable or transferable.

-If a written cancellation is received less than 30 days prior to your arrival date, all payments are non-refundable and non-transferable, unless lodge is rented by another unit for the weekend.
+If a written cancellation is received less than 30 days prior to your arrival date, all payments are non-refundable and non-transferable.

 During heavy snow, the camp roads are plowed and the camp remains open.

 Only if the local highways are closed by the State Police and your unit cannot attend camp will your unit will be given a credit for another weekend session.

 450 Boy Scout Road